 Always ask for a brief.
-If there isn't one available, sit down with the potential client to create a detailed scope.
+If there isn't one available, sit down with the potential client to create a complete scope.
 Because if you're providing fixed costs for projects, this initial process is crucial.
-You need to know exactly what they want, why they want it and when they want it before you even think about putting together a proposal.
+You need to know what they want, why they want it, and when they want it before you even think about putting together a proposal.

 Don't be afraid to use this opportunity to suggest things you think will benefit the client.
 Ideas they might not have considered.
 Not only will you impress them with your expertise, but you could also end up with a more lucrative project.

 To avoid the same mistake, you need to determine realistic goals for each new project and then take the time to write a very detailed scope.
-Literally, list everything that you'll be delivering.
-The more information, the better.
+List everything that you'll be delivering: the more information, the better.

 Then add a very clear disclaimer: "Please note, any additional requirements will be charged at my hourly rate of £80."

 Yes, this process can be tedious.
-Yes, it's time-consuming and the client might say "no".
-But if you really want the work, it'll save you loads of hassle further down the line when a client starts asking for "extras".
+Yes, it's time-consuming, and the client might say "no".
+But if you want the work, it'll save you loads of hassle further down the line when a client starts asking for "extras".

 If there's no clear scope, suggest a retainer

-Sometimes, a client won't know what they want.
+Sometimes, the client won't know what they want.
 Rather than see this as a big red flag, use the opportunity to suggest a retainer, i.e. they can retain you as a consultant for a monthly budget of X days per month.
-Or they can simply set a monthly budget and you log your time, charging your hourly rate accordingly.
+Or they can set a monthly budget, and you log your time, charging your hourly rate accordingly.

-I've done this on countless occasions and it can work really well.
+I've done this on countless occasions, and it can work well.
 As long as you're very clear about your time and what you can deliver within that budget, the client should have realistic expectations.
-Simply express that if they want things done in a shorter timeframe, for instance, you have to increase the retainer to accommodate their needs.
+Express that if they want things done in a shorter timeframe, for instance, you have to increase the retainer to accommodate their needs.

 Get a deposit before work begins

 You're entering new and uncharted territory with each new client.
-You really don't know who they are or whether they'll settle invoices on time.
-In which case, for projects – ask for 50% up front and then bill them staged payments.
+You don't know who they are or whether they'll settle invoices on time.
+In which case, for projects – ask for 50% upfront and then bill them staged payments.